 Presiding over the 7th National Policy Coordination Meeting at the Government Complex Seoul that day, Prime Minister Kim said, "The Coupang issue has gone beyond a serious level," and added, "This is fundamentally an issue of basic ethics."
 He repeatedly stressed, "In a digital society, protecting citizens' information is the most fundamental responsibility of platform companies."
 Song Kyunghee, Chairperson of the Personal Information Protection Commission, also attended the meeting.

 This Coupang personal information leak is unprecedented in scale, with virtually the entire adult population in South Korea affected.
 There are concerns about secondary damages such as account theft, financial loss, and spam or fraud resulting from the leak.
 In response, the Cyber Investigation Unit of the Seoul Metropolitan Police Agency conducted a search and seizure at Coupang's headquarters the previous day.
-The police have identified a former Chinese employee responsible for developing Coupang's authentication system as a suspect, reportedly charging them with unauthorized intrusion into information and communications networks and leaking confidential information.
+The police have identified a former Chinese employee responsible for developing Coupang's authentication system as a suspect and reportedly charged them with intrusion into information and communications networks and leaking secrets.

-Prime Minister Kim also stated, "We will thoroughly prepare for institutional improvements to prevent recurrence."
+Prime Minister Kim stated, "We will also thoroughly prepare institutional improvements to prevent recurrence."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.